-SEMESTER: 1 COURSE CODE: BIOL 5205/BIOL 6205 COURSE TITLE: PRINCIPLES & PRACTICE OF GEOINFORMATICS NUMBER OF CREDITS: 3 PREREQUISITE: NONE COURSE DESCRIPTION: This course will provide an evention of
+SEMESTER: 1 COURSE CODE: BIOL 5205/BIOL 6205 COURSE TITLE: PRINCIPLES & PRACTICE OF GEOINFORMATICS NUMBER OF CREDITS: 3 PREREQUISITE: NONE

 COURSE DESCRIPTION: This course will provide an overview of the principles of geoinformatics including an introduction to geographic information systems, Global Positioning Systems and field survey techniques.
 Following an introduction to geoinformatics and definitions, the course will cover spatial data acquisition using GPS and field survey techniques, GIS data structures and capabilities.
 It will describe GIS and network analysis and spatial data analysis, and GIS functionality.
 Finally it will consider hardware and software systems and the design and implementation of GIS.